 Breslin and his team are approached by the CIA and offered an irresistible deal in exchange for testing a prison’s security based on Breslin’s sketches.
 They agree to it.
-Breslin starts suspecting after a microchip tracker is implanted in him, so his team knows his current location has been removed.
+After a microchip tracker is implanted in him, Breslin starts suspecting, so his team knows his current location has been removed.
 The private contractors drug him, and he wakes up in The Tomb.

 Breslin realizes that he has been set up, and it is no longer an escape game.
 Warden Hobbs, in charge of the Tomb, keeps his eyes on the inmates 24×7 and has a rigorous schedule for his masked guards not to slack off.
 Breslin meets Emil Rottmayer, another inmate equally eager to make it out of the Tomb.
 Rottmayer’s determination reinstates Breslin’s hope of escaping the prison if they plan it together.

 Stars: Jeff Bridges, Sally Field, Arnold Schwarzenegger

 Release date: May 10, 1976

 One of Bob Rafelson’s quirkiest and unformulated thoughts put to reality.
 It seemed a wild idea to include bodybuilding in a much more dramatic plot that gave birth to Stay Hungry.
 The story is about a rich kid, Craig Blake, who lost his parents in a plane crash.
 Blake is tired of his rich, luxurious, and boring life and enters society’s hustling side.